 Infectious diseases are a global concern.
-Epidemics of influenza, Ebola and cholera impose significant burdens on economies and public health particularly in regions such as Africa where infectious diseases are still a leading cause of death.
+Epidemics of influenza, Ebola, and cholera cause significant morbidity and mortality while limiting economies and public health practices.
+Infectious diseases are of particular concern in resource-limited regions, such as Africa where they are still a leading cause of death.

-At the International Society for Infectious Diseases (ISID) our mission is to support health professionals, non-government organizations, and governments around the world in their work to prevent, investigate and manage infectious disease outbreaks when they occur, particularly in countries that have limited resources and which disproportionately bear the burden of infectious diseases.
+At the International Society for Infectious Diseases (ISID), our mission is to support health professionals, non-government organizations, and governments around the world in their work to prevent, investigate, and manage infectious disease outbreaks when they occur.
+ISID has a particular focus in countries that have limited resources and which disproportionately bear the burden of infectious diseases.

 The Society is dedicated to developing partnerships and to finding solutions to the problems of infectious diseases across the globe and encourages the collaborative efforts of human health, veterinary health, and environmental health communities working locally, nationally, and globally for best control and management of infectious diseases.

 - Improve global pandemic/epidemic preparedness following the One Health concept.

 - Facilitate the implementation of practical solutions to the challenges associated with outbreaks of infectious diseases.